Tagged With: travelling

 The weekend just passed was a bit of a mini adventure for Harry and I. Monday of this week (the 6th) was a national holiday, so we decided to use our 3-day weekend to visit Aishalton, the southernmost project in Guyana.
 It was one of the top things on our to-do list for the term, … Continue reading

 The third and final instalment in my epic Easter break: a trip to the waterfall at Kaieteur and then Baganara island.
 We flew from GT to Kaieteur where we walked through the national park to see three different viewpoints of the epic waterfall, flew to Baganara island where we ate lunch and swam/kayaked in the … Continue reading

-I may have posted this before, but for those who are interested, you can see where I’ve been in the world by going to my Wolpy page here: www.wolpy.com/markormesher There’s a funky map with awesome little red dots on it!
-I hope to add lots more at the end of the year 😀
+I may have posted this before, but for those who are interested, you can see where I’ve been in the world by going to my Wolpy page here: www.wolpy.com/markormesher.
+2020 edit: Wolpy is no longer working, so I moved everything to atlas.markormesher.co.uk a few years ago.
+There’s a funky map with awesome little red dots … Continue reading

 So, the second chunk of our Easter break… Lethem Rodeo weekend!